donejs/donejs/docs/features.md

 #### How it works

-DoneJS implements SSR with a single-context virtual DOM.
+DoneJS implements SSR with a single-context virtual DOM utilizing [zones](https://davidwalsh.name/can-zone).

 **Single context** means every request to the server reuses the same context: including memory, modules, and even the same instance of the application.

 **Virtual DOM** means a virtual representation of the DOM: the fundamental browser APIs that manipulate the DOM, but stubbed out.

+A **zone** is used to isolate the asynchronous activity of one request.
+Asynchronous activity like API requests are *tracked* and DoneJS' SSR will wait for all to complete, ensuring that the page is fully rendered before showing HTML to the user.

 When using DoneJS SSR, the same app that runs on the client is loaded in Node.
 When a request comes in:
  1. The server handles the incoming request by reusing the application that is already running in memory.
 It doesn't reload the application which means the initial response is very fast.
  1. The app renders content the same way it would in the browser, but with a mocked out virtual DOM, which is much faster than a real DOM.
- 1. The server waits for all your asynchronous data requests to finish before signaling that rendering is complete (more on how that works below).
+ 1. The server creates a new zone to wait for all your asynchronous data requests to finish before signaling that rendering is complete.
  1. When rendering is complete, the virtual DOM renders the string representation of the DOM, which is sent back to the client.